Artikash/Textractor/README.md

 ## Extensions

-See my [Example Extension project](https://github.com/Artikash/ExampleExtension) to see how to build an extension.
+See my [Example Extension project](https://github.com/Artikash/ExampleExtension) to see how to build an extension.<br>
+See the extensions folder and my [Extensions project](https://github.com/Artikash/Extensions) for examples of what extensions can do.

 ## Compiling